kieranelby/dapp-test-runner/README.md

 - (possibly) support running from browser against hosted testnet back-end;
 - detailed API documentation;
 - help test javascript contract interface code that uses callbacks;
+- more help with the front-end side of testing;